 Click to download the contact list as a json file.
 Click to import a contact list (json).
-Add contact: Click to add a new contact to the contact list.First name: Enter the contact's first name.Last name: Enter the contact's last name.Speed dial If you use SIP, enter the contact's IP address or extension.
-Click to make a test call.
+Add contact: Click to add a new contact to the contact list.
+First name: Enter the contact's first name: Enter the contact's last name.
+Speed dial : Enter an available speed dial number for the contact.
+This number is used to call the contact from the device.
+SIP address:

+If you use SIP, enter the contact's IP address or extension. : Click to make a test call.
 The call will automatically end when answered.
 SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.
 Availability: Select the contact's availability schedule.
 If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.
-Fallback : If applicable, select a fallback contact from the list.
-The context menu contains: Edit contact : Edit the contact's properties.
-Delete contact : Delete the contact.
+Fallback: If applicable, select a fallback contact from the list.

+\ The context menu contains: Edit contact: Edit the contact's properties.
+Delete contact: Delete the contact.